Juryeon/obsidian-git-sync/To be told/README.md

 	29. Knowing that this storytelling process is never easy, what will you do to protect your writing time and your stories?

 git remote add origin main https://Juryeon:5520209q1!@github.com/Juryeon/obsidian-git-sync.git

+Look back over the stories and fragments of stories that you have written.
+What does your life reveal about the person and character of God?